wp-plugins/nextgen-facebook/readme.txt

 * Added a Contact Methods metabox on the Advanced settings page to enable / disable / rename social contact fields.

 == Upgrade Notice ==

+= 6.12.1 =

+Fixed the update check method to return missing version data, other minor fixes, and added 'Nature' and 'Pets' to the website topics list.

 = 6.12.0 =